-Ride-on lawnmowers are designed for large yards considering they integrate powerful engines to tackle bigger patches of grass.
-These lawnmowers permit you to sit and steer, unlike other options that require pushing.
+These riding mowers allow you to sit and steer, unlike other options that require pushing.
 Therefore, you won’t suffer any back fatigue.
-But how big of a garden do I need for a ride-on mower?

-That’s because a ride-on lawnmower will take less time to mow and is powerful enough to withstand obstacles.
+That’s because a ride-on lawn mower will take less time to mow and is powerful enough to withstand obstacles.

 How Long Does a Lawn Mower Last?

 The life span of a quality lawn mower depends on the type and brand reputation.
-With a good brand, expect your lawnmower to endure 10 to 15 years of maximum ill use.
+With a good brand, expect your lawn mower to endure 10 to 15 years of maximum ill use.

-Here are factors that can help extend your lawnmower’s life.
+Here are factors that can help extend your lawn mower’s life.

 Then use a plastic scraper to scrub any stubborn pieces.
 But be sure to disengage the spark plug before you commence cleaning.

-- Sharpening the Blade
+Sharpening the Blade

 Cutting grass with a dull blade can make your work harder than usual.
 That’s because you will use more energy to maneuver around, plus the engine will employ more fuel per grass cutting session.

 An effective combustion engine requires good air circulation.
 That means you require a clean filter to capture dust and other particles out of the engine for it to work as expected.

-Luckily, a quick fix to this is purchasing new air filters to replace the old-fashioned ones.
-Alternatively, if your lawnmower uses foam filters, you don’t have to replace them.
+Luckily, a quick fix to this is purchasing new air filters to replace the old ones.
+Alternatively, if your lawn mower uses foam filters, you don’t have to replace them.
 Instead, wipe them clean and reuse them.

-You can easily know that it’s time to replace them when it needs more pulls on the cord to run your lawnmower, considering it’s the spark plug that ignites the fuel.
+You can easily know that it’s time to replace them when it needs more pulls on the cord to run your lawn mower, considering it’s the spark plug that ignites the fuel.

 What Is the Standard Lawn Mower Size?

-Also, getting a lawnmower with your desired dimensions means it will fit in your storage space without issues.
-But is there a standard size of a lawnmower?
+Also, getting a lawn mower with your desired dimensions means it will fit in your storage space without issues.
+But is there a standard size of a lawn mower?

 The standard size of a lawnmower depends on the type and brand.
 For instance, the standard size of a riding lawn mower is between 30 to 85 inches in width based on the features and style/design.

 Do Smaller Mower Decks Cut Better?

 Ideally, larger mower decks cut better than smaller mower decks.
 But the difference comes in the final cut appearance.

-So given that a single blade mower Is attached directly to the engine, it has more blade speed to it meaning you will enjoy a fine cut appearance.
+So given that a single-blade mower is attached directly to the engine, it has more blade speed to it meaning you will enjoy a fine cut appearance.

 If any of the blades bend mistakenly, the final appearance will appear unsightly to the eyes.

-- Follows Contours and Undulations
+Follows Contours and Undulations

 Small mower decks follow the ground’s contours and undulations even where there are small dips.
-That’s not the same with larger mowers.
+That’s not the same with larger riding mowers.

 Smaller decks cut the grass shorter with a carpet appearance.
 This is because smaller blades produce a better vacuum of the blade, unlike the larger options.